kubesphere/website/content/en/docs/quick-start/enable-pluggable-components.md

     kubectl apply -f cluster-configuration.yaml
     ```

 Whether you install KubeSphere on Linux or on Kubernetes, you can check the status of the components you have enabled in the web console of KubeSphere after installation.
-Go to **Components**, and you can see an image below:
+Go to **System Components**, and you can see an image below:

 ![component-status](/images/docs/quickstart/enable-pluggable-components/component-status.png)